jrnl-org/jrnl/docs/advanced.md

 ### Modifying Configurations from the Command line

-You can override a configuration field for the current instance of `jrnl` using `--config-override CONFIG_KEY:CONFIG_VALUE` where `CONFIG_KEY` is a valid configuration field, specified in dot-notation and `CONFIG_VALUE` is the (valid) desired override value.
+You can override a configuration field for the current instance of `jrnl` using `--config-override CONFIG_KEY CONFIG_VALUE` where `CONFIG_KEY` is a valid configuration field, specified in dot-notation and `CONFIG_VALUE` is the (valid) desired override value.

-You can specify multiple overrides as a comma-separated list.
+You can specify multiple overrides as multiple calls to `--config-override`.
 !!! note
     These overrides allow you to modify ***any*** field of your jrnl configuration.
 We trust that you know what you are doing.